 How do you find a God you cannot see?

 “Faith is the assurance that what we hope for will come about and the certainty that what we cannot see exists.”
 (Hebrews 11:1, ISV).

 The real question is “do you hope to find God?”
-The reason you will not find Him is that you do not believe that He exists, and because you do not bother to seek for Him.
+You will not find Him if you do not believe that He exists and because you do not bother to seek Him.
 It is important for you to understand what faith means, it means you are hoping to find something and you are certain that you will find it because it exists even though you cannot see it.
-By faith, we are able to move past ourselves by acknowledging our limits and ignorance, so we can be helped.
-God is only revealed to those who are willing to find Him, and you cannot seek for Him in the first place if you do not believe that He exists, or if you are not certain that you will find Him.
+By faith, we can move past ourselves by acknowledging our limits and ignorance, so we can be helped.
+God is only revealed to those who are willing to find Him, and you cannot seek Him in the first place if you do not believe that He exists, or if you are not certain that you will find Him.
 Verse 6 says, “But without faith it is impossible to please Him; for he that comes to God must believe that He is, and that He is a rewarder of those that diligently seek Him.”